aashaymeharkure/aashaymeharkure/README.md

 My interests sit at the intersection of **software engineering, artificial intelligence, computer vision, algorithms and system design**.

-I like building projects that are more than just code — projects that have a usable interface, a backend, data processing, visualization or an actual real-world use case.
+I like building projects that go beyond just writing code — projects with usable interfaces, intelligent systems, backend logic, data processing, visualization and real-world applications.

 ### ⚡ What I Build